edignot/HotelManagementApp/README.md

 ## https://edignot.github.io/HotelManagementApp/
 Log in as a User: username: customer[1 - 50] (e.g. customer17) , password: overlook2020
+Log in as a Manager: username: manager, password: overlook2020

 ### Abstract
 This is responsive Hotel management app for customers and staff.
 Users are able to sign-in, view, book and delete upcoming bookings using fetch API.
 The purpose of this project is to get deeper understanding of Object Oriented Programming, Test Driven Development, practice fetch get/ post and delete requests, get experience using jQuery, SASS, Webpack.